Latest News

 In a December poll, the average consensus forecast for Brent crude in 2026 was $61.27 a barrel, with the oversupply expected offset any possible disruption of supply from the brewing U.S.Iran tensions.
 This would have been a 7% drop from the average price of $68.20 in 2025.

 Analysts at HSBC raised their forecasts for Brent crude to $80 per barrel in 2026 from $65 per barrel and U.S. West Texas intermediate crude to $76 per barrel from $61 per barrel on Tuesday.
-This represents increases of 23% and 25 %, respectively.
+This represents an increase of 23% for Brent and 25% for U.S. West Texas Intermediate crude.

-The U.S. Energy Information Administration also raised its forecast for 2026 Brent crude to $79, up from $58 last month.
+The U.S. Energy Information Administration also raised its forecast for 2026 Brent crude to $79, up from $58 a month ago.
 This is a 36% rise.

 Energy price increases will have a significant impact on the economy.
-Fuels such as gasoline, jet fuel and fertilizer will be more costly, and this will affect industries like transportation, manufacturing, metals and retail.
+Fuel, fertilizer and petrochemicals will be more costly.
+This impact will also be felt by industries such as manufacturing, metals and retail.

 Joe Brusuelas is the chief economist of RSM US LLP.
-He says that as prices increase, consumers are affected and corporate earnings suffer.
+He says that as prices increase, consumers are affected and corporate earnings are eroded.

 It's a GAS!